mseminatore/TeslaJS/README.md

     npm install -g teslajs

-You may also install directly from the GitHub source.
+You may also install directly from the GitHub [source](https://github.com/mseminatore/TeslaJS).
 Either download and unzip the source, or clone the repository.
 Then from the root level of the library directory:

     npm install

+This library and its accomanying samples are under active development.
+New features, samples and bug fixes are being added regularly.
+To ensure that you have the very latest version of TeslaJS and it's dependencies be sure to update frequently.
+To do so, from your project directory type:

+    npm update

 # Library Interfaces